Best Norway Fjords Road Trip. Norwegian Itinerary

 The first 15 minutes we walked along a sharp incline up along the pipe from the power plant.
 At the top, there was a small creek where you can swim, which is bounded by buoys, because a couple of meters away is a high waterfall.

 Next, we found signs of a hiking trail and went along it.
 It turned out that we were in a national park.
 On the way, we had excellent views of the waterfalls from a huge height.
 Nature from the actual hiking experience is closer than you can imagine, giving us a rush of adrenaline as we get higher on top.

 Next overnight stay

-The next accomodation for the two of us was an Airbnb home (use this link to get 24 euros on Airbnb) at a Norwegian guy, but Yan and I were going to sleep in the car.
+The next accommodation for the two of us was an Airbnb home (use this link to get 24 euros on Airbnb) at a Norwegian guy, but Yan and I were going to sleep in the car.
 As a result, the owner offered us a night’s lodging for only 10 euros per person, as it was already late, and there was a place for us.
 We gladly agreed.
 At our disposal was a whole house of 3 floors, where we managed to wash clothes and dry mountain boots in special dryers.